-As far as money is concerned, Zambia’s currency is the kwacha, while Zimbabwe has a multiple currency system and accepts dollars, euros, pounds and South African rands.
+As far as money is concerned, Zambia’s currency is the kwacha, while Zimbabwe has multiple currency systems and accepts dollars, euros, pounds and South African Rands.

 Both Livingstone and Victoria Falls Town have international airports, but there are other practical considerations such as the cost of flights and how Victoria Falls fits into the rest of your itinerary.